alexskr/documentation/docs/administration-guide/federation/federated_UI.md

 ![Federated UIs]({{site.figures_link}}/OntoPortal/federation/ui-federations.png)

 Since release v2.7.4, AgroPortal’s homepage includes a component to link to other public portals in the OntoPortal Alliance.
-Now, when mousing over the logos, the portal with which AgroPortal is federated will display some information about them such as a description and the number of ontologies available (see #744)
+Now, in each portal, when mousing over the logos, the portals with which it is federated will display some information about them such as a description and the number of ontologies available.

 ![Federated Homepage]({{site.figures_link}}/OntoPortal/federation/homepage-federation.png)

-This functionality is implemented by means of a new web service endpoint implemented by each federated portal to describe itself.
-Going now to https://data.agroportal.lirmm.fr/ will return a JSON-LD description of AgroPortal that other portals can consume.
+This functionality is implemented by means of a new web service endpoint implemented by each federated portal to describe itself that other federated portal know how to interpret.
+For instance, on AgroPortal the base API web service URL (https://data.agroportal.lirmm.fr)  will return a JSON-LD description of AgroPortal that other portals can consume.

 ![API description for federated portals]({{site.figures_link}}/OntoPortal/federation/api-configuration-federation.png)

-Eventually, the description of AgroPortal (and any OntoPortal) will be based on the `mod:SemanticArtefactCatalogue` object specified by the MOD v3.2 metadata vocabulary.
+As this service was not existing before, we have here implemented part of the MOD-API specififcation offering the description of the federated OntoPortals as a mod:SemanticArtefactCatalogue object as specified by the MOD v3.2 metadata vocabulary.